prebid/prebid.github.io/dev-docs/get-started-with-prebid-server.md

   - When approved, you will receive an email with your assigned `accountId`.
 You will need this for configuring Prebid.js to use Prebid Server.

 - **Rubicon Project**
-  - Please send an email to prebidserver@rubiconproject.com and proceed to **Step 2** below.
+  - Reach out to your Rubicon Project account manager and proceed to **Step 2** below.
 You do not have to wait for a verification email to get started.

 ## Step 2.
 Download Prebid.js with Prebid Server enabled